Healthy Homes Assessment Newtown

 Draught Stopping Newtown

-If you can feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap, then it is likely a crack or hole that needs sealing in any way.
-Cracks and gaps that are large should be sealed permanently.
-Cracks that are greater than 3mm and let air in or out from the home need to be sealed.
-For example, if an open fireplace isn’t used it can create draughts.
-This should be blocked from.
-Property managers and landlords are responsible for ensuring such draughts are eliminated as much as possible.
+If you can feel external air flowing in or an unobstructed draught coming from a crack or a gap or crack, then it is probably a gap or crack that requirements sealing in some way.
+Large gaps and cracks should be stopped permanently.
+The gaps that exceed 3mm that allow air in or out from the house need the sealing.
+For example, if the open fireplace isn’t being used, it can cause draughts and must be sealed off.
+Landlords and property managers are responsible for ensuring that such draughts are squelched as far as possible.

-There is no need to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow movement of the building as the house gets warmer and cooler, so that they can still be opened and closed rather than being stuck.
-We will examine every window and door in an Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps in the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement of the building as the house heats and cools, in order to let them be opened and closed rather instead of being stuck.
+We will inspect the windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections